Biography

 Anne Grigoriadis is an Adelaide based artist who graduated with a Bachelor of Visual Arts from Adelaide Central School of Art in 2021.

-On graduation Anne was awarded the Surewise Major Travel Award and the James Martin Award for out standing student.
+On graduation Anne was awarded the Surewise Major Travel Award and the James Martin Award for outstanding student.

 Artist Statement